Marco-Aguiar/zurich_backend_project/README.md

 * **SLF4J & Logback:** For logging.
 * **RestTemplate:** For consuming external REST APIs (Google Books API).
 * **Maven:** Dependency management and build automation.
+* **Docker & Docker Compose:** For containerization, consistent environments, and simplified local setup.

 ---

-### ⚙️ Setup and Run Locally
+### ⚙️ Setup and Run Locally (using Docker Compose)

-To get BookFlow up and running on your local machine, follow these steps:
+To get BookFlow up and running on your local machine using Docker Compose, follow these steps:

 **Prerequisites:**

-* Java 17 or higher
-* Maven 3.x
+* **Docker Desktop** (includes Docker Engine and Docker Compose) installed and running.
-* PostgreSQL
+* Git
-* A Google Books API Key

 1.  **Clone the repository**